“Creating My Own Table”

 Q: What message do you hope your work gives?

-To every woman of color, every immigrant artist, every creative who feels unseen — I see you.
-You deserve to rest, to create without permission, and to be celebrated just for existing.
+To every woman of color, every immigrant artist, every creative who has ever felt unseen — I see you.
+You deserve to rest, to create without permission, and to be celebrated simply for being here.

 The Kōlea Circle